 A highly anticipated Need for Speed title by Burnout developers Criterion Games was revealed as Need for Speed: Hot Pursuit at EA's press conference at E3 2010.
 The reboot of the Hot Pursuit series returned the franchise's original focus on exotics and sports cars being chased by the cops (which players can play as) in a fantastic environment not seen in the NFS franchise since Hot Pursuit 2.
 The game also introduced a social racing component called Autolog, which allow players to asynchronously compete with their friends for the best times in races and events.
 It released on November 16, 2010 to critical acclaim, winning several racing game of the year awards, with Autolog being a part of every subsequent NFS installment since.
 In 2011, a sequel to Need for Speed: Shift titled Shift 2: Unleashed (which strangely did not carry the Need for Speed title despite still being part of the franchise), was released to better reception that the first Shift.
 Later that year, Need for Speed: The Run was released.
 The first NFS game to feature on-foot segments, it was EA Black Box's attempt to take back control of the franchise.
 However, the game disappointed in sales and critical reception, which led to layoffs at the studio in 2012.
 The studio was renamed Quicklime Games that year to continue focusing on developing Need for Speed: World, and were eventually shut down in April 2013.

 In 2012, EA announced that Criterion Games were developing another reimagining of a beloved entry in the series with their own take on Need for Speed: Most Wanted.
 A more socially-focused take on the original 2005 Most Wanted, the game was seen more as a spiritual successor to Criterion's 2008 smash hit Burnout Paradise and featured a revamped Autolog system.
 The game was released to positive critical reception, but polarizing fan reception, with many players of the first Most Wanted expressing displeasure on how different it was compared to the original.
-After Most Wanted, EA assigned then-new development studio Ghost Games (formerly EA Gothenburg) to develop the next entry and take over development of the franchise.
+After Most Wanted and before the launch of Sony and Microsoft's respective eighth generation consoles the PlayStation 4 and the Xbox One, EA assigned then-new development studio Ghost Games (originally founded as EA Gothenburg) to develop the next entry and take over development of the franchise.
 In 2013, the developer released their first game Need for Speed Rivals, which was developed with assistance from Criterion and was essentially an open world follow-up to Criterion's 2010 Hot Pursuit.
 However, in 2014, EA decided that they would not release any new Need for Speed game, although they did release a Complete Edition of Rivals and a film adaption that starred Aaron Paul (Jesse Pinkman of Breaking Bad fame) during the year.
 Instead, EA decided to reboot the franchise once again, this time with a return to the import tuner scene.